albill/albill.github.com/_posts/2003-12-26-interesting-gnostic-article.markdown

 ---
+author: admin
+date: '2003-12-26 14:02:00'
 layout: post
+slug: interesting-gnostic-article
+status: publish
 title: Interesting Gnostic Article
-published: true
-meta:
-  ljID: "3014"
-tags:
+wordpress_id: '2094'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 This is for all of the Ken Wilber fans like myself: